IRS 941 PDF Template

 File Properties

-Purpose The IRS Form 941 is used by employers to report employment taxes, including income tax withheld and Social Security and Medicare taxes.
+Purpose The IRS Form 941 is used by employers to report income taxes, Social Security tax, and Medicare tax withheld from employee paychecks.

-Penalties for Non-Compliance Failure to file Form 941 on time can result in penalties, including fines and interest on unpaid taxes.
+Penalties for Late Filing Failure to file Form 941 on time can result in penalties.
+The IRS may impose fines based on the amount of tax owed and the length of the delay.

 Instructions on Utilizing IRS 941